js-data/js-data/README.md

 [![Coverage Status][cov_b]][cov_l]
 [![Codacy][cod_b]][cod_l]

-JSData is a datastore-agnostic ORM for Node.js and the Browser.
+JSData is a datastore-agnostic ORM/ODM for Node.js and the Browser.

 Adapters allow JSData to connect to various datastores such as Firebase, MySql, RethinkDB, MongoDB, localStorage, Redis, a REST API, etc. With JSData you can